 4. What about monogramming?

 Sole Survivor offers monogramming services on items that we make.
 We cannot offer monogramming on items purchased elsewhere.

 5. Can Sole Survivor items be shipped?

 Yes, we can ship items you purchase in our store to any U.S. address.
 Cost to be determined at time of purchase and usually ranges from $9 for small items and $20+ for larger items like satchels/briefcases.

 7. Where are Sole Survivor's leather jackets made?

 Sole Survivor does not make the leather jackets in house.
 They come to us from experienced manufacturers.
-As leather experts, Sole Survivor is very pleased with the quality the leather and hardware used, as well as the designs.
+As leather experts, we are very pleased with the quality the leather and hardware used, as well as the designs.

 8. How do I take care of my new Sole Survivor Leather item?